Lang: enLang: el

 • Apply EU competition law to all types of intellectual property

-• Focus on specific issues such as technology transfer and pools, research and development, and franchising and merchandising.
+• Focus on specific issues such as technology transfer and pools, research and development, and franchising and merchandising

 Τeaching hours and credit allocation: 14 hours, 6 credits